Rio Carnival Parades 2027 | Types & Schedule Explained

 Gabriel Monteiro | Riotur

-After the winner has been announced, the following Saturday showcases the victorious parade, comprising of the schools ranked 1 to 6 in the samba parade of the special group.
-This parade is not as expensive as the parades of the previous Sunday and Monday.
+After the winner has been announced, this following Saturday showcases the victorious parade, consisting of the schools ranked 1 to 6 in the samba parade of the Special Group.

 How the samba parade is judged

-The participants in the Rio samba parade are judged on 10 categories which are Percussion Band, Samba Song, Harmony, Flow and Spirit, Floats and Props, Costumes, Vanguard Group, The Flag Bearer, Theme of the Year and Overall Impression.
-The appointed judges are located at various points of the samba runway and allocate points on a scale of 5 to 10, with 10 being the highest.
-Each of the 10 categories has 4 judges, resulting in a total of 40 judges at the event.
+The participants in the Rio samba parade are judged on 9 categories which are Drumming Band, Samba Song, Harmony, Flow and Movement, Theme Development, Front Commission, Flag Bearer and Escort, Floats and Props, and Costumes.
+The appointed judges are located at various points of the samba runway and allocate points on a scale of 9 to 10, with 10 being the highest.
+Each of the 9 categories has 4 judges, resulting in a total of 36 judges at the event.

 Alex Ferro | Riotur

-The school’s samba song is judged based on its lyrics, melody and ability to bring out the essence of the theme for the year, while schools that are able to successfully synchronize all the elements of the performance will score in the Harmony category.
-Flow and Spirit judges the members on how smoothly they are able to maintain the pace of the performance and transition between sections, while at the same time adding character and vitality to the show.
-Costumes, Floats and Props are judged on their visual appeal, creativity and appropriateness with regard to the theme.
+The school's samba song is judged based on its lyrics, melody, and ability to bring out the essence of the theme for the year.
+Schools that successfully synchronize all the elements of the performance will score in the Harmony category.
+Flow and Movement judges the members on how smoothly they are able to maintain the pace of the performance and transition between sections, while at the same time adding character and vitality to the show.
+Costumes, Floats, and Props are judged on their visual appeal, creativity, and appropriateness with regard to the theme.

-While the Vanguard Commission is judged on the choreography of its performance and how well it catches one’s attention in introducing the school, The Flag Bearer and her escort are judged on how well they coordinate as a couple, their proficiency in dancing, poise, flexibility and range.
-The Theme of the Year category refers to how creative, understandable and relevant a school’s theme is and how well it has been incorporated in the program, while Overall Impression is a subjective category where schools are judged on the effectiveness of their performance as a whole.
+While the Front Commission is judged on the choreography of its performance and how well it catches one's attention in introducing the school, The Flag Bearer and Escort are judged on how well they coordinate as a couple.
+Their proficiency in dancing, poise, flexibility, and range.
+The Theme Development category refers to how creative, understandable, and relevant a school's theme is and how well it has been incorporated in the program.